 Sufficient heating is important in any workplace.
 Workers are required to be provided with an adequate working environment, and that includes ensuring that the temperature of their workplace is maintained at an acceptable level.
 In a factory environment, heating inefficiently can negatively impact the heat distribution throughout the space, making it detrimental to working conditions.
-Here we take a look at some effective heating solutions for a factory or warehouse environment.
+Here we take a look at some effective heating solutions available.
 Here at Heritage Heating and Cooling we offer a range of factory heating systems.

 There are two main forms of heating suitable for a factory: warm air heating and radiant tube heating.
 Warm air heating works by warming the air in the space, which in turn warms the workers in the building.
 The warm air is distributed throughout the space by a fan, so to ensure a consistent temperature, the warm air will need to be distributed evenly throughout the space.